AntonioMrtz/SpotifyElectron/docs/backend/Testing.md

 ❗ Enviroment variables defined in `.env` file will affect the execution of tests.
 See [enviroments](Enviroment.md) for more info.

-Default configuration will only need a serverless function path if using `STREAMING_SERVERLESS_FUNCTION` for executing tests.
+Default configuration will only need a serverless function path if using `STREAMING_SERVERLESS` for executing tests.
 If another architecture is selected you can run tests out of the box locally.

 If the app is being executed for running test the file `pytest.ini` will override `ENV_VALUE` enviroment variable with `TEST` mode.
 This behaviour triggers the app to load an in-memory database instead of a real one.
 This can be side stepped by changing the `TEST` env value in `pytest.ini` to something like `PROD` or `DEV` **if you need a real database for testing**.

-### STREAMING_SERVERLESS_FUNCTION
+### STREAMING_SERVERLESS

 A valid path for a serverless function `SERVERLESS_FUNCTION_URL` is needed in enviroment variables for proper functioning.